LouisRouss/DiffuLab/README.md

 - [x] Correct github CI
 - [x] Add the possibility to noise only part of the data (for image conditioning for instance, palette style)
 - [x] add DDIM to Gaussian Diffusion
+- [ ] add possibility to change timestep for sample DDPM
 - [ ] add guidance to rectified flow
 - [ ] Complete the different init files
 - [ ] add reflow algorithm